 Farsh Raoufi MBE is an award winning Diversity & Inclusion champion who was honoured with an MBE in 2018 for his work in inclusion across the Cambridgeshire Fire and Rescue Service.
 Farsh worked his way up from the front line to Station Commander.
-After 31 years he retired to continue his passion to educate on the challenges faced by many from those with a similar background. .
+After 31 years he retired to continue his passion to help educate others of the challenges faced by many from his background.

 Farsh’s story begins in his birth country, Iran, where he faced tragedy at a very young age when his mother died of cancer.
 Life soon became even more traumatic following the civil unrest of 1979 and the new dictatorship which brought fear and horrors on their quiet streets, with each day a battle to survive and avoid gunshots.
 To save Farsh from being forced to pick up a gun, his father smuggled him out of the country at 13 years old to the UK with a relative via Russia..
 This lonely and brave journey is a story in its own right, arriving in the UK without speaking a word of English.